trailofbits/algo/README.md

 Depending on the platform, you may need one or multiple of the following files.

-* ca.crt: CA Certificate
+* cacert.pem: CA Certificate
-* user_ipsec.conf: strongSwan client configuration
-* user_ipsec.secrets: strongSwan client configuration
-* user.crt: User Certificate
-* user.key: User Private Key
 * user.mobileconfig: Apple Profile
 * user.p12: User Certificate and Private Key (in PKCS#12 format)
+* user.sswan: Android strongSwan Profile
+* ipsec_user.conf: strongSwan client configuration
+* ipsec_user.secrets: strongSwan client configuration
-* user_windows.ps1: Powershell script to setup a VPN connection on Windows
+* windows_user.ps1: Powershell script to help setup a VPN connection on Windows

 ## Setup an SSH Tunnel